Who Are We

 Get to know the FC Library Staff

-Margaret’s dislikes vary from sci fi (understandable) to Nancy Drew (wait what?).
-She finds the young detective obnoxious and raises the profound question, “what does she even do?”.
-Mrs. Ryan’s theory is that Margaret’s just jealous that Nancy gets to drive around in that cute little convertible.
+Margaret is a senior and one of our QRT veterans.
+Although Margaret likes a lot of things, her dislikes vary from sci fi (understandable) to Nancy Drew (wait what?).
+She finds the young detective obnoxious and raises the profound question, “what does she even do?”
+Mrs. Ryan’s theory is that Margaret’s just jealous that Nancy gets to drive around in that zippy little convertible.
 Moving on.
 Margaret also scoffs at all time travel plots which are obviously the mark of a desperate author.
-She does however like Stephen King and Sarah Dessen-esque books are her guilty pleasure (we needed a fifth member, okay?
-We had no choice but to let her into our QRT).
+She does however like Stephen King while Sarah Dessen-esque books are her guilty pleasure (She’s been with us for years, remember?
+We had no choice but to keep her in our QRT).

 Meet Mrs. Ward

-Let’s set the record straight right off the bat- Mrs. Ward does not like Hemmingway.
-Well, she doesn’t like adult literature in general but I mean she really hates Hemmingway.
+Let’s set the record straight right off the bat- Our fearless Librarian, Mrs. Ward, does not like Hemmingway.
+Well, she doesn’t like adult literature in general, but I mean she really hates Hemmingway.
 You may therefore be surprised to hear that this nonfiction hating librarian was once an English teacher.
 But you will be less surprised to hear that her dog’s name is Atticus.
 Her kids are also named after characters in books (that she has never read).
 She claims when she was a teacher she was a mean one (perhaps the students triggered her fear of escalators), but she’s a pretty cool librarian.

 Meet Mrs. Ryan